 Follow the step by step process or choose what situation that best describes you:

-According to Rhode Island Wage Information, in 2018 the average lawyer in the state earned an hourly salary of $51.26, translating to an annual salary of $106,620.
+According to the U.S. Bureau of Labor Statistics, in 2022 the average lawyer in the state earned an annual salary of $156,300.
 For the period from 2016 to 2026, it is estimated that Rhode Island will add 1927 total jobs for lawyers, with 825 due to job exits and 898 because of job transfers.
 It seems that the future is bright for those who plan to study law in Rhode Island in the next decade.
-If you are one of those who aspires to become a Rhode Island lawyer, the information that follows should help you along the way.
+If you are one of those who aspire to become a Rhode Island lawyer, the information that follows should help you along the way.

 The Rhode Island Board of Bar Examiners does not require that you go to undergraduate school prior to entering law school.
 However, it does require that you graduate from an American Bar Association (ABA) accredited law institution, and all ABA-accredited law institutions mandate that you have at least a bachelor’s degree before entering law school.